Muscular imbalance: push versus pull

 Here are a few examples where we activate those “pulling” muscles in yoga:

-- Rhomboids: We use the rhomboids in a concentric contraction in a pose like utthita hasta padangusthasana, or standing forward bend, when we have the intention to resist letting those shoulder blades get pulled out in front of us too far.
-In upward dog, we use the rhomboids in a concentric contraction to do the action of squeezing shoulder blades toward one another.
-In plank, we use the rhomboids in an isometric contraction to help stabilize the scapula.
+- Rhomboids: We use the rhomboids in a concentric contraction in utthita hasta padangusthasana, and standing forward bend, when we resist letting those shoulder blades get pulled out in front of us too far.
+In upward dog, we use the rhomboids in a concentric contraction to squeeze shoulder blades toward one another.
+In plank, we use the rhomboids in an isometric contraction to stabilize the scapula.

 - Teres major: Teres major is often referred to as the “lat’s little helper”.
 Teres major assists and stabilizes in any action that also uses latissimus dorsi.